expo/expo/docs/pages/versions/unversioned/react-native/statusbar.md

 ```

-Set the background color for the status bar
+Set the background color for the status bar.
+Android-only

 **Parameters:**